heyross/GameCockAI/next_session_prompt.md

 # GameCockAI Next Session Context

 ## Project Overview
 GameCockAI is a comprehensive financial data analysis platform that downloads, processes, and analyzes data from SEC and CFTC sources.
-The system features a RAG (Retrieval-Augmented Generation) pipeline with an AI agent called SwapBot for natural language querying of financial data.
+The system features a RAG (Retrieval-Augmented Generation) pipeline with an AI agent called Raven for natural language querying of financial data.

 ## Current System Status